numpy/archive/newcomers_meetings/newcomers-2022-05-05.md

 **Present** *(please add your name and GitHub handle, it's completely optional)*: Inessa Pawson (@inessapawson), Dilia Rueda (@dbrs01), Sebastian Berg (@seberg), Mukulika Pahari (@Mukulikaa), Greg Lucas (@greglucas), Ricardo Prins (@ricardoprins), Melissa Weber Mendonça (@melissawm), Alex de Siqueira (@alexdesiqueira), Bhavuk Kalra (@bhavukkalra)

-### AGENDA
-(*Feel free to add items for discussion to this agenda!*)

-* Introductions (your name, a few words about your experience as a NumPy user/contributor, and a fun fact about you).
-* Questions, comments, suggestions.

 ### MEETING NOTES
-* Discussion on Open Issue - Improvements in Doc Strings throughout the project (adding various examples) https://github.com/numpy/numpy/issues/21351
+* Discussion on the tracking issue https://github.com/numpy/numpy/issues/21351: consider revising examples not only in docstrings, but throughout the project documentation.
+Bhavuk will open a new tracking issue for that.

 For documentation, NumPy is following Diataxis framework: https://diataxis.fr